Cart

 per page

-Stainless Steel Ball Valves for Industrial Piping Systems
+Reduced Port Stainless Steel Ball Valves

 One-piece stainless steel ball valves offer a compact and cost-effective design compared to multi-piece valve constructions.
 Their single-body configuration reduces potential leak paths while maintaining dependable shut-off performance in threaded NPT piping systems.

 Reduced port stainless steel ball valves are commonly available in mini ball valve and one-piece ball valve designs, both suitable for compact installations and general industrial shut-off applications.
+For a broader explanation of valve operation, see our What is a Ball Valve? guide.

-Reduced Port vs Standard Port Ball Valves
+Reduced Port vs Full Port Ball Valves

 Common Types of Reduced Port Ball Valves

 Reduced port stainless steel ball valves are commonly manufactured in compact body designs suited for threaded piping systems where space, weight, and cost efficiency are important considerations.
+When it comes to threaded ball valves with a reduced port, the most common types are mini ball valves and one-piece ball valves.
+Both valve styles use compact body designs that are smaller and lighter than many full-port valve constructions.

 Characteristics of a Reduced Port